-The newspapers have recently published several articles on recent animal studies that have proven that very low calorie-highly nutritional diets enhance strength, endurance, and life longevity.
-Wheatgrass has by lab analysis proven to be very close to the, if not the, foremost plant in the category of nutritive value per ounce.
-Being an ultradistance runner for 5 years (races from 30 to 100 miles or more), I tried nearly every physically enhancing supplement and natural food source to improve my health, stamina, and oxygenation process.
+The newspapers have recently published several articles on recent animal studies that have proven that very low calorie highly nutritional diets enhance strength, endurance, and life longevity.
+Wheatgrass has by lab analysis proven to be very close to the foremost plant in the category of nutritive value per ounce.
+Being an ultra distance runner for 5 years (races from 30 to 100 miles or more).
+I tried nearly every physically enhancing supplement and natural food source to improve my health, stamina, and oxygenation process.
 One and one-half years ago, I began juicing 1 to 6 ounces of grass daily.
 After 1 to 2 months of cleansing (which consisted of a few headaches and itching) I began to notice tremendous changes in my performance, energy, stamina, etc..
 Always in the past I was a middle to rear of the pack racer.
 Wheatgrass changed that.

 Do you have an interest in a major change in strength, endurance, and energy?
-Then give wheatgrass a 6 months try.
+Then give wheatgrass a 6-month try.
 It will work!
 Don't believe me?
 Let's go for a run in the mountains.

 By Bruce McVay